The page primarily documents the Bun-native Bun.serve

 The fetch

-handler handles incoming requests.
+handler handles incoming requests that weren't matched by any route.
 It receives a Request

 object and returns a Response